swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 We propose adding a new type constraint `~Escapable` for types that can be locally copied but cannot be assigned or transferred outside of the immediate context.
 This complements the `~Copyable` types added with SE-0390 by introducing another set of compile-time-enforced lifetime controls that can be used for safe, highly-performant APIs.

-In addition, these types will support lifetime-dependency constraints (being tracked in a separate proposal), that allow them to safely hold pointers referring to data stored in other types.
+In addition, these types will support lifetime-dependency constraints (being tracked in a future proposal), that allow them to safely hold pointers referring to data stored in other types.

 This feature is a key requirement for the proposed `Span` type.